winitzki/scall/tutorial/programming_dhall.md

 let y : Union2 = Union2.Right True
 ```

-The types `Union1` and `Union2` are different because the constructor named `Right` requires different data types.
+The types `Union1` and `Union2` are different because the constructor named `Right` requires different data types within `Union1` and `Union2`.
 Because constructor names are used always together with the union type, there is no conflict between `Union1.Left` and `Union2.Left`, and between `Union1.Right` and `Union2.Right`.
-(A conflict would exist if we could write simply `Left` for those constructors, but Dhall does not allow that.)
+A conflict would occur if we could write simply `Left` for those constructors, but Dhall does not allow that.

 ### Pattern matching

 Pattern matching is available for union types.
 Dhall implements pattern matching via `merge` expressions.
-The `merge` expressions are similar to `case` expressions in Haskell and `match/case` expressions in Scala.
+The `merge` expressions are similar to `match/with` expressions in OCaml, `case/of` expressions in Haskell, and `match/case` expressions in Scala.

 One difference is that each case of a `merge` expression must specify an explicit function with a full type annotation.